A Survey of Deep Learning for Low-Shot Object Detection: Standard Few-Shot Object Detection

-Meta R-CNN\cite{yan2019meta} proposes feature aggregation method similar with FSRW.
-The major difference is that this work adopts Faster R-CNN as detection framework instead of YOLOv2.
-It designs a predictor-head remodeling network (PRN) to encode support image with bounding box annotations for each class $c$ into a feature vector $v_c \in \mathbb{R}^{M}$.
-Then channel-wise multiplication is also adopted to reweight RoI feature vector $v_q^i$ of each region proposal generated from RPN:

-$v_{\rm fused}$ is used for further classification and regression.
-This work also introduces a meta-loss, which is a cross-entropy loss for classification of the class feature vectors.
-With the similar feature aggregation method and fine-tuning strategy, Meta R-CNN outperforms FSRW on both MS COCO benchmark and PASCAL VOC benchmark.
-This may imply that two-stage detection framework is more suitable for few-shot object detection than one-stage YOLO-style framework.
-Actually, later meta-learning methods for FSOD mostly adopt Faster R-CNN as framework.

-FsDet\cite{xiao2020few} is an extension of Meta R-CNN\cite{yan2019meta}.
-The main difference is that FsDet uses a more complex feature aggregation method.
-Given the RoI feature vector $v_q^i$ and the class feature vector $v_c$, the aggregated feature vector is the concatenation of their channel-wise multiplication, subtraction and $z_i$:
+$\bullet$ \textbf{FsDet}~\cite{xiao2020few} upgrades this simple element-wise multiplication operation to a more complex yet effective version, as shown in \autoref{fig:fsod_meta_roi_aggregation_fsdet}.
+Specifically, given the RoI feature vector $v_r$ and the support feature vector $v_s$, the aggregated feature vector $v_{\rm fused}$ is calculated as the concatenation of their linearly transformed element-wise multiplication, subtraction and the original $v_r$, as shown in \autoref{equa:fsod_meta_multiform_aggregation}~(${\rm FC}$ denotes a fully-connected layer that reduces the dimension).
 With this extended aggregation method, FsDet outperforms Meta R-CNN on both MS COCO benchmark and PASCAL VOC benchmark.

-AFD-Net\cite{liu2020afd} is also built on two-stage detection framework, which is a more complex extension of above methods.
-With the assumption that classification task and localization task of object detection requires different image features, AFD-Net separates RoI feature extraction into classification branch and localization branch.
-The outputs of these branches are two different weighted concatenation of output features from convolution layer and FC layer.
-Given the RoI feature vector $v_q^i$ and the class feature vector $v_c$, AFD-Net aggregates them with two additional FC layers beyond FsDet:

-Different from above methods which all focus on feature vector aggregation, Meta Faster R-CNN\cite{guangxingMetaFaster2021} aggregates the RoI feature-map $\phi_q^i$ and support feature-map $\phi_c$ based on attention mechanism like later OSOD methods.
-Given the RoI feature-map $\phi_q^i$ and support feature-map $\phi_c$ with the same shape $\mathbb{R}^{C \times H \times W}$, it first computes the affinity matrix $A \in \mathbb{R}^{H W \times H W}$, where $A_{ij}$ denotes the feature similarity between the $i$-th location of $\phi_q^i$ and the $j$-th location of $\phi_c$.
-This method then performs softmax normalization on $A$ and uses it as weight to accumulate support feature-map into RoI feature-map.
-Besides, $A$ is also used to compute a foreground attention mask to highlight foreground parts of the image.
-The highlighted feature-maps are finally aggregated similar with FsDet.

-DAnA-FasterRCNN\cite{tungchenHeadTail2021} proposes a RoI feature-map aggregation method similar with Meta Faster R-CNN.
-The major difference is that DAnA-FasterRCNN computes the pixel-wise similarity between the standardized features with extra importance values at each location of the feature-map.